Comcast: Acquisition of Sky

-Later investments, proposed spin-off of several NBCU assets
+Later investments, spin-off of several NBCU assets

 On June 20, 2022, Comcast acquired Levl, an American-Israeli startup that develops technology to authenticate wireless devices and help prevent hacking, for an estimated $50 million.
 Following the acquisition, Comcast announced it will set up its first development center in Israel.

 In 2023, Comcast and Disney agreed that Comcast would sell its 33% stake to Hulu (the service has an audience of 48 million subscribers).
 The streaming service is valued at $27.5 billion in this deal.
 Part of the proceeds from this deal will be used to buy back Comcast shares.

 On October 31, 2024, Mike Cavanagh announced on the company's 2024 third-quarter earnings call that it would consider a spin-off of its cable networks.
 On November 20 of that same year, the company announced that it had greenlit the spin-off.
-The entity would consist of NBCU's US cable networks including USA Network, CNBC, MSNBC, Oxygen, E!, Syfy and Golf Channel alongside the company's digital portfolio such as Fandango, SportsEngine, Rotten Tomatoes and GolfNow.
-NBCU would retain the NBC network, Telemundo, Bravo, Peacock, Hayu, the NBC Sports and NBC News divisions as well as NBCU's filmed entertainment, television studios and theme park businesses.
-The separate entity, classified as a tax-free spin-off, is scheduled to be completed in 2025, pending regulatory approval.
+The entity would consist of NBCUniversal's US cable networks including USA Network, CNBC, MSNBC, Oxygen, E!, Syfy and Golf Channel alongside the company's digital portfolio such as Fandango, SportsEngine, Rotten Tomatoes and GolfNow.
+NBCUniversal would retain the NBC network, Telemundo, Bravo, Peacock, Hayu, the NBC Sports and NBC News divisions as well as NBCUniversal's filmed entertainment, television studios and theme park businesses.
+The separate entity, classified as a tax-free spin-off, was scheduled to be completed in 2025, pending regulatory approval.
 This coincided with the promotion of Donna Langley to head the Entertainment & Studios group while Matt Strauss being promoted to chairman as Mark Lazarus and Anand Kini plan to step down after the spin-off's completion to head the separate entity.
-On May 6, 2025, it was announced that the company would be referred to as "Versant."
-Versant has announced it will rename MSNBC to MSNOW.
-The spin-off is expected to be completed in early 2026.
+On May 6, 2025, it was announced that the company would be referred to as "Versant".
+Versant announced it would rename MSNBC to MS NOW to remove the use of the NBC logo and name.
+In October 2025, both CNBC and MSNBC began the process of formally separating themselves from NBC News, effectively beginning Versant's operations as a subsidiary of Comcast until the spin-off was completed, which finished on January 2, 2026.

+On April 2, 2025, Comcast acquired Nitel, network-as-a-service provider.